MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 1. Read through the entire user guide
 1. Install the battery/batteries.
-1. Set main switch to ON.
+1. Set main switch to ON mode.
 1.